-1. Participating in research studies conducted in the Department of Communication Studies.
+- 1. Participating in research studies conducted in the Department of Communication Studies.
 All studies that last between 0 and 30 minutes will count as one credit.
 Any study that lasts between 31 and 60 minutes will count as two credits.
 Each study will specify the number of credits a student can earn for completion.
 There will be several survey and experimental studies conducted throughout the semester.
 These studies are held on campus at various times and in various locations or are administered through online survey software.
-All available studies are approved by the Institutional Review Board at LSU.

-- 2. Participating in an organized departmental function such as debate or public speaking Competition.
+All available studies are approved by the Institutional Review Board at LSU. - 2.
+Participating in an organized departmental function such as debate or public speaking competition.
 Only departmental sanctioned events will count toward a student's research learning requirement; thus, no credit will be given for a student attending an outside speaker or performance. - 3.
 Serving as a research assistant for a faculty member in the Department of Communication Studies.
 The number of units and requirements for those units will be set by the researcher and either accepted or rejected by the student.
-The research learning requirement is worth 3% of your total grade; you will receive your 3% if you accumulate 2 research credits during the given semester.